 If you are not interested in the why, but in the how, you may jump directly to the third headline.

 Why RSA might not serve you well for the next decades

 Invented back in 1977, RSA seemed to be the best solution to generate secure keys.
-Computers were slow and it might take several decades until RSA would be rendered insecure by cracking the algorithm.
-However, advancing 40 years, keys are no longer really secure if they are less than 1024 bit.
-The ENISA (European Union Agency for Cybersecurity) recommends the usage of keys with a length of 2048 bit for short-term security only.
+Computers were slow, and it might take several decades until RSA would be rendered insecure by cracking the algorithm.
+However, advancing 40 years, keys are no longer really secure if they are less than 1024 bit long.
+Since 2013 the ENISA (European Union Agency for Cybersecurity) recommends the usage of keys with a length of 2048 bit for short-term security only.
 Therefore, do not generate new keys shorter than 4096 bit characters!
+1

 Stage enter: Elliptic Curve Algorithms

 To solve the problem that long keys lead to much higher processing times while only increasing security a bit, some really smart people figured out algorithms based on elliptic curves.
 Sadly, I cannot explain how those mathematical constructs work in detail.
-Based on the information available about the topic, those elliptic curves can be used to generate strong secure keys while keeping them shorter than regular RSA keys.
-For example, a key with a length of 256 bit is equal to a AES key of 128 bit which is considered quite secure.
+Based on the information available, those elliptic curves can be used to generate strong secure keys while keeping them actually shorter than regular RSA keys.
+For example, a key with a length of 256 bit is equal to an AES security of 128 bit which equals a key length of 3072 bit.
 This way shorter keys, while granting a stronger security than RSA, are also easier to process on low-powered machines.

 Elliptic curves cryptography ist just the theory, which ECDSA (Elliptic Curve Digital Signature Algorithm) and ECDH (Elliptic-curve Diffie–Hellman) are based on.
 Both technologies are used in SSH to connect two peers: ECDSA to generate the keys and ECDH as the key exchange protocol.